phpfui/ThoughtsBlogCode/clsb03wts000209l6blh95lq3.md

 ### Select What?

 What is a Select statement, but simply a list of fields you want to select.
 By default we can be lazy and use \*.
-But if we wanted to get more precise, it is easy to add things to select: public function addSelect(string | object $field, string $as = '') :
+But if we wanted to get more precise, it is easy to add things to select:

 ```php
 public function addSelect(string | object $field, string $as = '') : static;